Journey 1

 These were written by different people, across different centuries, and they converge on one person.
 That convergence is either the most remarkable coincidence in history, or it is exactly what it claims to be: a story that was known in advance.

-Jesus said: “Everything written about me in the Law of Moses, the Prophets and the Psalms must be fulfilled.”
+Jesus said: “Everything must be fulfilled that is written about me in the Law of Moses, the Prophets and the Psalms.”
 (Luke 24:44)

 Jesus died to pay for your sin.
 He rose again to give you new life.
 That offer is open to anyone who turns to him.